From Law Enforcement Education to Patrol

 Benefits of a Law Enforcement Degree

 Aspiring police officers are required to have at least a high school diploma or GED in order to participate in a police academy program.
-However, some departments will require a bachelor’s degree for entry-level police work.
-In locations where it’s not required, a law enforcement degree can still help you get a leg up on the competition.
+In locations where it’s not required, a law enforcement degree can sometimes be beneficial to you in getting a leg up on the competition.

 Some of the benefits of earning a degree include:

-- An opportunity to move up the ranks faster
+- The potential opportunity to move up the ranks faster

-- The ability to move to a specific career path quickly
+- The ability to explore to a specific career path

-- Other career options if police work isn’t available
+- The ability to explore other career options if police work isn’t available

 Moving Up the Ranks

-Police officers with a college degree tend to have a better chance of being hired and promoted than those without a degree.
+Police officers with a college degree may, in some instances, have a better chance of being hired and promoted than those without a degree.

-It’s not uncommon for police officers to seek opportunities to move up the ranks to sergeant, lieutenant, captain and even chief.
+It’s not uncommon for police officers to seek opportunities to move up the ranks to sergeant, lieutenant, captain, and even chief.
 These are all ways to take on more responsibility and therefore, earn a higher salary.
-Earning a degree proves you have the drive and commitment to succeed in the field which can help when you apply for a promotion.
+Earning a degree can demonstrate that you have the drive and commitment to succeed in the field, which can help when you apply for a promotion.